cjnaz/cjnfuncs/README.md

 [SMTP](SMTP.md)                   | Send notification and email messages

 Developed and tested on Python 3.9.21 and supported on all higher Python versions.
 Developed on Linux.
-Not supported on Windows (posix-ipc module dependency).
+Supported on Windows, except for the resourcelock module (posix-ipc module dependency).

 In this documentation, "tool script" refers to a Python project that imports and uses cjnfuncs.
 Some may be simple scripts, and others may themselves be installed packages.